MicrosoftDocs/sql-docs/docs/integration-services/lesson-5-1-copying-the-lesson-4-package.md

 ms.author: "douglasl"
 manager: craigg
 ---
-# Lesson 5-1 - Copying the Lesson 4 Package
+# Lesson 5-1: Copy the Lesson 4 package

-In this task, you will create a copy of the Lesson 4.dtsx package that you created in Lesson 4.
-Alternatively, you can add the completed lesson 4 package that is included with the tutorial to the project, and then copy it instead.
-You will use this new copy throughout the rest of Lesson 5.
+In this task, you create a copy of the **Lesson 4.dtsx** package  You can add the completed lesson 4 package that is included with the tutorial to the project, and then copy it instead.
+You use this new copy throughout the rest of Lesson 5.

 ### To copy the Lesson 4 package